openspending/datapackage-pipelines-fiscal/README.md

 A list of extra processors (and parameters) that will be applied to the data.
 Format is as in any `pipeline-spec.yaml`

+#### `suppress-os` [OPTIONAL, default is `False`]

+If `False`, an OpenSpending compatible datapackage is created on the datastore.
+This basic datapackage ensures a basic FDP is available for editing with OpenSpending.
+Packages created with `os-conductor` already create this artefact, so would use `suppress-os: True`, to prevent another being created unnecessarily.

 ## Generated Pipelines

 #### ./denormalized_flow